 “Notice of Violation” means a notice sent to a Trading Member by email that describes the nature of the Trading Member’s violation(s) of this Rulebook and the penalties for said violation(s).

-“Order” means either a bid or an offer for Shares entered on the Veil Platform.
+“Order” means either a bid or an offer for Units entered on the Veil Platform.

 “Order Book” means the listing place of all Orders entered on the Veil Platform.